AngeloJacobo/ULX3S_FPGA_Camera_Streaming/README.md

 6. Check if you can now call `yosys` , `nextpnr-ecp5` , and `fujprog` on bash.

 # About:
 This project is ported from my previous design [FPGA_OV7670_Camera_Interface](https://github.com/AngeloJacobo/FPGA_OV7670_Camera_Interface) that uses Spartan 6 FPGA Board.
+This design uses an HDMI interface instead of VGA.
 The OV7670 camera is a 0.3 Megapixel camera(640x480 @ 30fps).
 Data pixels are stored to SDRAM and retrieved by the HDMI which will then be displayed on the monitor.

 # Donate
 Support these open-source projects by donating